 The second most addictive drug in the world

 There is nothing wrong with you!
 You are not weakwilled, broken, or pathetic.
 You drank a highly addictive substance, and guess what happened?
 That’s right; you got addicted!
 As predictable as getting wet usually follows the action of jumping into a swimming pool.

 At Quit Drinking Bootcamp, I get to see a huge weight lift off the shoulders of the attendees.
 The mood of the room changes; some people smile, others relax a little more into their chair.

 Why?
 Because what I just explained makes perfect, logical sense.
 However, it only takes a few seconds for a few of those smiles to turn into a confused frown.
 I know why that happens, and I know the question I am almost certain to be asked.

-Sure enough, a brave hand will raise to ask the question ‘but, if that’s true, why doesn’t everyone get addicted, why am I sitting here and not my friends’?
+Sure enough, some brave soul will raise their hand to ask the question, ‘But if that’s true, why doesn’t everyone get addicted?
+Why am I sitting here and not my friends?’

 It’s a great question, and the answer is not clear-cut.
 But the reality of alcohol addiction is it needs a lot of effort and persistence to get hooked.

 Firstly, it tastes disgusting.
 That’s why we have to start our drinking career with drinks loaded with sugar.
 For many people, they don’t drink enough to get past the problem that it doesn’t taste very nice.
 Other people are slightly allergic to alcohol because their liver is not very good at processing it.
 In these cases, drinking alcohol makes them feel ill.